Melechtna/SoH-Mod-Organizer/README.md

 Follow the setup for the mods folder [here](https://github.com/HarbourMasters/Shipwright) in the Custom Assets section

+## Note for Ubuntu LTS users
+You'll need to run

+`sudo apt install libsdl2-2.0-0`

+for it to work

 ## Sorting mods

 + Open the program